postpostmodern/socket2me/README.md

 ## Flow

-- Server relays HTTP requests to `https://{username}.socket2me.dev/*` over WebSocket to the client.
+- Server relays HTTP requests for `https://{username}.socket2me.dev/*` over WebSocket to the client.
 - Client forwards to local server and returns the response.